 All states impose a statute of limitations, or a deadline for filing a lawsuit.
 In Oklahoma, the statute of limitations on personal injury cases is two years.
 This deadline is typically two years from the date the injury occurred.
 Lawsuits filed beyond the statute of limitations will not be heard or tried in court.
 It is vital to work with a personal injury attorney from the start.
 Our attorneys can help you determine whether your case is worth pursuing and will ensure it is filed within the appropriate time frame.

 In general, all dog owners are required to exercise a certain level of care over their animals.
 With Oklahoma's strict liability laws, owners are automatically liable for most dog bite injuries.
 However, there are circumstances which will require you to prove the dog's owner was negligent in exercising a reasonable level of care.
-Typically, to win a dog bite case, the injured individual must prove:
+Typically, to win a dog bite case, the injured individual (or their parents or guardians in the case of a child) must prove:

 When determining what is considered reasonable care, our team can investigate the circumstances surrounding the dog attack.
 The courts take a variety of factors into account when determining whether an owner is liable for their dog biting someone, including:

 - Whether the owner took reasonable precautions, such as chains, fences, and warning signs

 - The breed of the dog

 - Whether the owner violated any laws, such as local leash laws

 It is important to draw a link between the actions of the owner and your dog bite injury.
 We will investigate all the events that led up to the attack, as well as the history of the dog and the owner.